 During conceptual and preliminary design, design alternatives were developed and evaluated as documented in the Queen Bess Island Restoration Project (BA-0202) Conceptual Design Report (CPRA 2018) incorporated herein by reference.
-The LA TIG applied each of the OPA evaluation standards (15 CFR § 990.54) to these design alternatives to affirm consistency with initial OPA evaluation completed in the Phase 1 RP and determine how well each meets the elements below.
-The OPA evaluation criteria include:
+As the LA TIG further developed the design alternatives beyond the conceptual design phase, the cost of each design alternative increased due to the addition of oversight, operation and maintenance, adaptive management, and monitoring.
+These additional costs were already incorporated into the design cost of the Preferred Alternative presented in the draft Phase 2 RP/EA #1.1.
+Therefore, for a more accurate comparison of design alternatives.
+Additionally, E&D costs were anticipated to be the same between design alternatives due to similarities in the design features and project footprint.
+Therefore, when comparing costs between design alternatives, only construction costs, oversight, operation and maintenance, adaptive management, and monitoring were included in the project costs.
+The LA TIG applied each of the OPA evaluation standards (15 CFR § 990.54) to these design alternatives to affirm consistency with the initial OPA evaluation completed in the Phase 1 RP and determine how well each met the elements below.
+The OPA evaluation criteria included:

-- The cost to carry out the design alternative - The extent to which each design alternative is expected to meet the LA TIG's goals and objectives in returning the injured natural resources and services to baseline and/or compensating for interim losses - The likelihood of success of each design alternative

-- The extent to which each design alternative would prevent future injury as a result of the incident and avoid collateral injury as a result of implementing the alternative - The extent to which each design alternative benefits more than one natural resource and/or service - The effect of each design alternative on public health and safety
+- The cost to carry out the design alternative - The extent to which each design alternative is expected to meet the LA TIG's goals and objectives in returning the injured natural resources and services to baseline and/or compensating for interim losses - The likelihood of success of each design alternative - The extent to which each design alternative would prevent future injury as a result of the incident and avoid collateral injury as a result of implementing the alternative - The extent to which each design alternative benefits more than one natural resource and/or service - The effect of each design alternative on public health and safety